chiggum/Neural-Turing-Machines/README.md

 Here is the link to the paper: http://arxiv.org/abs/1410.5401

 ## Results
-- Currently, only COPY task is implemented.
+- Following are the results on COPY task of the NTM I implemented from scratch.
-- Training is done on sequences of length varying from 1 to 20 and width 8.
+- Training is done on sequences of length varying from 1 to 20 and width 8 (bits per element in a sequence).
 - With version 1 of NTM which has a single read-write head.

 ![Alt ntm-v1-on-test-seq-of-len-66](https://chiggum.github.io/Neural-Turing-Machines/plots/ntm_learning_curve-COPY-20-2016-03-03-15-25-49/ntm-info-COPY-10-120-66-2016-03-04-16-18-50.png)

-- Learning Curve corresponding to version 1 of NTM.
+- Learning Curve corresponding to version 1 of NTM (Sorry I din't compute the sliding window average in version 1).

 ![Alt ntm-v1-learning-curve](https://chiggum.github.io/Neural-Turing-Machines/plots/ntm_learning_curve-COPY-20-2016-03-03-15-25-49/ntm_learning_curve-COPY-20-2016-03-03-15-25-49.txt.png)